zerkotin/react-event-routing/README.md

 The Event dispatch call for routing change on 'main-routable-view'
 `Events.dispatch('route', {target: 'main-routable-view', view: WelcomeView});`

-The RoutableView with the name 'main-routable-view' `<RoutableView name="main-routable-view" />`
+The RoutableView with the name 'main-routable-view'
+`<RoutableView name="main-routable-view" />`

+the result: 'main-routable-view' will load 'WelcomeView'

+How do we make this magic happen?